FAIRplus/the-fair-cookbook/content/home.md

  <img src="/the-fair-cookbook/_static/images/logo/imi-logo-fairplus-v1.png" alt="drawing" style="width:60px;" border="1px solid black" align="top" />  under grant agreement #802750 (2019-22).
 * The FAIR Cookbook is a project aiming at collating protocols for making data FAIR and provide examples of IMI dataset FAIRification.
 * The FAIR Cookbook is open source and licensed under CC-BY-4.0
-* The FAIR Cookbook is written using Markdown and deployed using `jupyter-book`
+* The FAIR Cookbook is written using Markdown and deployed using *jupyter-book*
 * the FAIR Cookbook is hosted on github.
 The repository hosts  documentation, known as `FAIR recipes`, and supporting code in the form of `jupyter notebooks` about **`FAIRification processes`** and the content will be released regularly (quarterly) in order to reflect the progress made by the project and the various working groups, which bring together `academic` and `industry` partners.
 -->

 ## Turning FAIR into practice

 The [FAIR Principles](https://doi.org/10.1038/sdata.2016.18) put specific emphasis on enhancing the ability of machines to automatically find and use the data, in addition to supporting its reuse by individuals.
 However, the FAIR Principles are aspirational and generic.
-The FAIR Cookbook guides *`researchers`* and *`data stewards`* of the Life Science domain in their FAIRification journey; and also provides *`policy makers`* and *`trainers`* with practical examples to recommend in their guidance and use in their educational material.
+The FAIR Cookbook guides ***researchers*** and ***data stewards*** of the Life Science domain in their FAIRification journey; and also provides ***policymakers*** and ***trainers*** with practical examples to recommend in their guidance and use in their educational material.

 <!--
 ## Persona-based content browsing